Over 7 Million People Have Fled Venezuela. This Is The Largest Displacement of People in the Western Hemisphere.

 TheBetterTogether / JuntosEsMejor Challenge crowdsourced, funded, and scaled innovations that support Venezuelans and host communities impacted by the regional crisis

 The Regional Crisis

-All proposed solutions must be implemented in one or more of the following countries: Argentina, Brazil, Chile, Colombia, Ecuador, Guyana, Panama, Peru, Trinidad and Tobago, or Venezuela*.
-(USAID can fund the implementation of solutions inside Venezuela).
+All proposed solutions were implemented in one or more of the following countries: Argentina, Brazil, Chile, Colombia, Ecuador, Guyana, Panama, Peru, Trinidad and Tobago, and Venezuela.

 This website contains data about grantees funded by the United States Agency for International Development, as the grantees funded by the Inter-American Development Bank are ongoing.

 The JuntosEsMejor Challenge was “critical for the birth and success of [our] service.
 Without it, the project would have remained an idea.” - JuntosEsMejor grantee

 The U.S. Agency for International Development is the world's premier international development agency and a catalytic actor driving development results.
 USAID's work advances U.S. national security and economic prosperity, demonstrates American generosity, and promotes a path to recipient self-reliance and resilience.
 USAID Challenges bring global attention and resources to specific, well-defined international development problems and promote innovative approaches to solving them.

 The Inter-American Development Bank works to improve lives in Latin America and the Caribbean.
 Through financial and technical support for countries working to reduce poverty and inequality, they help improve health and education, and advance infrastructure.
 The Bank aims to achieve development in a sustainable, climate-friendly way.
 IDB Lab is the innovation laboratory of the IDB Group.
 They mobilize financing, knowledge and connections to catalyze innovation for inclusion in Latin America and the Caribbean.